 Other parts of your bike that could injure you during a fall are things that protrude away from the bike, which normally means the handlebars and aerobars.
-Falling onto a bar with an open end can cause a serious injury, so many races have regulations that handlebar and aerobar ends must have bar-end plugs installed.
-This was one of the things that was included in the new safety check procedure done on every bike before the 2017 Transcontinental Race.
+Falling onto a bar with an open end can cause a serious injury, so many races have regulations that handlebar and aerobar ends must have bar-end plugs installed (see this report at road.cc about a fatal incident and the subsequent comments that mention several similar occurrences).
+Bar-end plugs are one of the items included in the safety check before The Transcontinental Race.

-After ensuring that your bike won’t injure you during a crash, you should ensure that it is in good working order so that the chance of having a crash of Type 3d (according to the list on the Causes of Bike Crashes page) is diminished.
-There is a complete page of this website devoted to Bike Maintenance.
+After ensuring that your bike won’t injure you during a crash, you should ensure that it is in good working order so that the chance of having a crash of Type 3d (according to the list on the Causes & Types of Bike Crashes page) is diminished.
+There are 3 pages on this website devoted to Bike Maintenance.

 The steering components and brakes are the most important things in terms of safety.
 Ensure that your brake pads are not too worn down and on extra-long rides and tours it’s advisable to bring one or two spare pairs of brake pads with you and know how to change them on the side of the road if necessary.